 To move beyond security verification to security validation requires a conceptual understanding of how security controls provide security protection.
 This is where TBSE comes in.
 You can take an individual component of your security armoury, apply the TBSE paradigm to create a conceptual understanding of the dynamics going on there, and from that you can identify what you would need to measure or analyse to answer the risk management questions you want your metrics to answer.

-For each security component you want to explore, you start by building a relatively simple stochastic model for how that activity or solution provides security protection.
+For each security component you want to explore, you use TBSE to build a relatively simple stochastic model for how that activity or solution provides security protection.
 That will show you what data you need to gather upstream of that component, what data downstream, and what data you need about the implementation or operation of the component itself.
-You will gather that data to whatever level of precision you can achieve easily, and that will give you an initial understanding of the dynamics at work for that component.
+That will give you a small number, usually two three or four, of metrics to set up.

 You will operate those metrics and gather that data to whatever level of precision you can achieve readily, and that will give you an initial understanding of the dynamics at work for cthat component.